thefrontside/microstates/README.md

 ## Type Composition

-Microstates types are composable, which mean that you can combine types to create other types.
+Microstates types are composable, which means that you can combine types to create other types.
 Types that compose other types are called `class` types.
 They look similar to regular JavaScript classes but they must conform to certain conventions that allow them to be composable.

 ## Defining class types

-To define a class type with Microstates, you define a regular JavaScript class and use class properties(aka class fields) to describe where composed microstates will be.
+To define a class type with Microstates, you define a regular JavaScript class and use class properties (aka class fields) to describe where composed Microstates will be.

-Let say we wanted to create a microstate type that represents a person.
-The person type will have a name that is a string and age that is just a number.
+Let's say we want to create a Microstate type that represents a person.
+The `Person` type will have a name that is a string and age that is just a number.

 You would declare a Microstate type in the following way,